 Based on the guideline on pilot implementation of the crop food safety management system (CFSMS) developed by IPMU, 14 provinces are monitoring and reporting on food safety from their respective crop production through a provincial food safety index (PFSI) established under the Project.

-The BPMU and PPMUs have conducted 2,170 various training courses for 54,201 participants, among who include managers, technicians, builders, and biogas works users.
-Female participants accounted for 22%.
-Households trained on the safe construction, operation, and maintenance of biogas digesters have exceeded 30,000.
+30,461 households have been technically accepted and received financial assistance.
+The BPMU and PPMUs have conducted 2,178 various training courses for 63,336 participants, among who include managers, technicians, builders, and biogas works users.
+Female participants accounted for 29.9%.
+Households were trained on the safe construction, operation, and maintenance of biogas digesters.

 During implementation, the Project realized that the locations of SAZ models for crops are not necessarily compatible with where livestock farms are situated.
 Application of bio-slurry to crop production at the identified SAZ models is also not straightforward due to complicated logistic arrangements in safely transporting the bio-slurry and the corresponding costs required.
 The Project supported the household level biogas digester construction only.
 A possible linkage between SAZ and medium to large biogas digesters can be assessed under the LCASP.
 Therefore, the ADB Review Mission agreed to drop this indicator.